CSC207-2022F-UofT/course-project-group65/README.md

 This piazza post details how we do it: https://piazza.com/class/l5v1b8gfz6b60m/post/473

 ## Opening The Project
-After running the project, the first things that should come up is the hope screen, where you can either login or create an account.
+After running the project, the first things that should come up is the home screen, where you can either log in or create an account.

 ![img_1.png](images/readme_images/img_1.png)